 Note 2: It is not difficult to remove the wax.
 You can let the solution of shellac, seedlac or buttonlac sit undisturbed and let the wax settle to the bottom--then use only the top portion.
 Or you can filter it.
 I think it is generally good to get rid of most of the wax if you are french polishing.

 In my experience, 2 oz. of shellac flakes dissolved in 8 oz. of alcohol (which is a 2 pound cut) is plenty to french polish a guitar.
 I typically use about 4 to 5 oz.
 The buttonlacs and seedlacs contain up to 5% non-lac material which must be filtered out.
 Consequently, buttonlacs and seedlacs will yield less pure liquid varnish than the much purer shellac flakes.
 Shellac flakes are more refined, while seedlacs and buttonlacs are closer to the natural raw material.
 These rawer forms (seedlac and buttonlac) allow the finisher/varnish maker to more fully control colors through filtration and bleaching.
 The color differences of the resulting spirit varnishes affect your padding techniques and the final finishes left on the wood.

-As soon as I mix up a complete set for myself I will have comments about filtering, wax content, debris content, bleaching with activated charcoal, and soluability of my samples.
+At some time I may have comments about filtering, wax content, debris content, bleaching with activated charcoal, and soluability of my samples.
 I will apppreciate the remarks of others on these topics and such matters as lubricating oils, drying oils, shellac drying times, hardness tests, etc.